-Will increasing enrollment in health insurance lead to improved health outcomes?
+Will increasing access to health insurance improve health outcomes?

-There is very strong evidence that enrollment in health insurance leads to improved health outcomes.
-Healthy People 2020 finds that individuals who are uninsured are, "more likely to have poor health status...and more likely to die prematurely" than individuals with insurance.2 The author of a systematic literature review of 54 analyses (in 51 distinct studies) concluded, "[t]here is a substantial body of research supporting the hypotheses that having health insurance improves health."
-In addition, evidence indicates that health insurance is associated with better general, physical, and mental health, and that this increase in health status is greatest for participants in the lowest income group (< 300% of the federal poverty level).
+There is very strong evidence and it is well-documented that access to health insurance leads to improved health outcomes.
+Healthy People 2020 finds that individuals who are uninsured are, "more likely to have poor health status...and more likely to die prematurely" than individuals with insurance.
+The author of a systematic literature review of 54 analyses (in 51 distinct studies) concluded, "[t]here is a substantial body of research supporting the hypotheses that having health insurance improves health."
+In addition, evidence indicates that health insurance is associated with better general, hypotheses in health, and that this increase in health status is greatest for participants in the lowest income group (< 300% of the federal poverty level).
+A 2019 randomized study by the National Bureau of Economic Research found that health insurance reduces mortality.

-More specifically, in a study of individuals who experienced a health shock caused by an unintentional injury or a new chronic condition, uninsured individuals reported significantly worse short-term health and were more likely to not be fully recovered and no longer in treatment at follow-up compared to those with health insurance.6 Having health insurance has also been associated with improved health outcomes for a number of conditions including stroke, heart failure, diabetes, melanoma, heart attack, serious injury or trauma, and serious acute conditions with hospital admission.^{4,8-10} Further, having health insurance was associated with improved management and control of diabetes, hypercholesterolemia, and hypertension.11 Among patients aged 18-64 years old, those with insurance have been shown to have a significantly lower risk of death than uninsured patients for cervical, 12 head and neck, 13 breast, colorectal, lung, prostate, and bladder cancers and non-Hodgkin lymphoma. ^{14,15}
+More specifically, in a study of individuals who experienced a health shock caused by an unintentional injury or a new chronic condition, uninsured individuals reported significantly worse short-term health and were more likely to not be fully recovered and no longer in treatment at follow-up compared to those with health insurance.
+Having health insurance has also been associated with improved health outcomes for a number of conditions including stroke, heart failure, diabetes, melanoma, heart attack, serious injury or trauma, and serious acute conditions with hospital admission.
+Further, having health insurance was associated with improved management and control of diabetes, hypercholesterolemia, and hypertension.
+Among patients aged 18-64 years old, those with insurance have been shown to have a significantly lower risk of death than uninsured patients for cervical, head and neck, breast, colorectal, lung, prostate, and bladder cancers and non-Hodgkin lymphoma.
+And the serious acute conditions including stroke, heart failure, and hypertension.

-Overall, increasing enrollment in health insurance would improve health outcomes, especially for individuals who would otherwise be uninsured.
+Overall, increasing access to health insurance would improve health outcomes, especially for individuals who would otherwise be uninsured.

-Will increasing enrollment in health insurance or enrollment in an affordable health insurance option increase access to and use of healthcare services?
+Will increasing access to health insurance increase access to and use of healthcare services?

-There is very strong evidence that increasing enrollment in health insurance or enrollment in an affordable health insurance option will increase access to and use of healthcare services.
-The Healthy People 2020 initiative noted that access to health insurance is the first step to improving access to health services generally as it provides entry into the healthcare system.2 For example, individuals who are uninsured are less likely to receive medical care and more likely to be diagnosed later than individuals with insurance.2 A systematic literature review of 54 analyses

-(in 51 distinct studies) found that 43 analyses reported a statistically significant and positive relationship between health insurance and medical care use and health.3
+There is very strong evidence and it is well-documented that increasing access to health insurance will increase access to and use of healthcare services.
+The Healthy People 2020 initiative noted that access to health insurance is the first step to improving access to health services generally as it provides entry into the healthcare system.
+For example, individuals who are uninsured are less likely to receive medical care and more likely to be diagnosed later than individuals with insurance.
+A systematic literature review of 54 analyses (in 51 distinct studies) found that 43 analyses reported a statistically significant and positive relationship between health insurance and medical care use and health.